JrEasy1/Binus-Judol-Detection-Yolo11/README.md

 # Binus-Judol-Detection-Yolo11

 The actual deep learning models are too big in github, so we will be saving it in huggingface

+YOLO11 Model = best.pt
+RTDETR Model = model.safetensors

 Some dependencies you would need:
 os
 numpy
 cv2